Malicious Email Mitigation Strategies

 Disable or control macros in Microsoft Office files

-- The Australian Cyber Security Centre (ACSC) and its international partners have observed an increase in the use of macros in Microsoft Office files being used as a malware delivery vector.
+The ACSC has observed an increase in the use of macros in Microsoft Office files being used as a malware delivery vector.
 These macros are written in the Visual Basic for Applications (VBA) programming language, a feature built into Microsoft Office applications.
 Macros are commonly used for task automation; however, adversaries are also using macros to perform a variety of malicious activities including the download and execution of malware on the host computer.

-- Organisations should configure Microsoft Office to disable all macros by default and only run macros vetted as trustworthy and placed in 'trusted location' directories which typical low-privileged users can’t write to.
+Organisations should configure Microsoft Office to disable all macros by default and only run macros vetted as trustworthy and placed in ‘trusted locations’ which typical low-privileged users can’t write to.

 Controlled inspection of archive files